isomerpages/ogp-isofluent-write/index.md

       background: /images/laptop_communication_finger_one_life.jpg
   - infobar:
       title: Disclaimer
-      description: This is a sample webpage created solely for survey purposes to study copywriting preferences.
-The content on this page is for demonstration only.
+      description: This is a sample website created solely for survey purposes to study copywriting preferences.
+The content on this website is for demonstration only.
 ---